What will you learn from this article?

 What we observe on the market is that airlines update performance factors once a month, three months, or in the worst-case scenario, they use assumed values (eg after 5 years the degradation should be -4%).
 Of course, the more often we update performance factors, the better.
 The recommended option would certainly be once a month.
-However, with StorkJet’s AdvancedAPM you can update performance factors even on a daily basis.
+However, with StorkJet’s AdvancedAPM you can update performance factors even daily.
 In case of an engine change, a new performance factor will be updated & made precise just after a single flight.

 Rounding of performance factors

-High scatter of legacy APM is often addressed by smoothing or rounding Performance Factors to the nearest integer.
+The high scatter of legacy APM is often addressed by smoothing or rounding Performance Factors to the nearest integer.
 Similarly, updating frequency also negatively affects the planning of the block fuel.

-To achieve higher precision and to stay conservative, instead of rounding to the higher integer, the airline can use average performance factor plus standard deviation.
-With StorkJet APM, the spread of data is much lower, allowing the use of precision Performance Factor with a resolution of 0.1% right after one day of flying after an event like a bird strike or engine change.
+To achieve higher precision and to stay conservative, instead of rounding to the higher integer, the airline can use the average performance factor plus standard deviation.
+With StorkJet’s APM, the spread of data is much lower, allowing the use of precision Performance Factor with a resolution of 0.1% right after one day of flying after an event like a bird strike or engine change.

 Fuel flow calibration